Ensembl/ensembl-client/src/assets/browser/app/doc/manual/docs/arch/0007-files.md

 One of the ways that the genome browser is intended to be fast is that the design includes extensive preprocessing at the server end.
 Much of the slowness from the current site comes from the immense amount of work required in some cases to determine the colour of even a single pixel.
 Such pixels are always the same colour and to merely record the colour saves an awful lot of time.

-On the other hand, our images are slightly more dynamid that map tiles, so some intermeidate form is required which records the pos-processed information.
+On the other hand, our images are slightly more dynamic than map tiles, so some intermediate form is required which records the post-processed information.
 As illustrated by ADR 0006, there are additional benefits to recording information in a heavily denormalised format, as close to visual as practically possible.

 Lookup of this data is primarily along discrete axes (track, chromosome, species etc), but also continuously in position and scale.
 Because of the way scale is modelled, this can be considered to be a small number of discrete steps.